FlutterSanjay/Flights-Service/README.md

 - `config` -> In this folder anything and everything regarding any configuration or setup of a library module will be done .
 For Example :setting up `dotenv` so that we can use the environment variables anywhere in a cleaner fashion, this is done in the `server-config.js`

--`routes` -> In the routes folder, we register a route and the corresponding middlewares and controllers to it.
+- `routes` -> In the routes folder, we register a route and the corresponding middlewares and controllers to it.

--`middlewares` -> They are just going to intercept the incoming where we can write our validations, authentication etc.
+- `middlewares` -> They are just going to intercept the incoming where we can write our validations, authentication etc.

--`controllers` -> They are kind of the last middlewares as post them you call you business layer to execute the business logic.
+- `controllers` -> They are kind of the last middlewares as post them you call you business layer to execute the business logic.
 In controllers we just receive the incoming requests and data and then pass it to the business layer, and once business layer returns an output, we structure the api response in controller and send output.

--`repositories` -> these folder contains all the logic using which we interact the DB by writing queries, all the raw queries or ORM queries will go here
+- `repositories` -> these folder contains all the logic using which we interact the DB by writing queries, all the raw queries or ORM queries will go here

--`services` -> Container the business logic and interact with te repositories for data from the database.
+- `services` -> Container the business logic and interact with te repositories for data from the database.

--`utils` -> Contains helper methods, error classes etc.
+- `utils` -> Contains helper methods, error classes etc.

 - Inside the  `src/config` folder create a file named as `config.json` and write the following code.
 ```